apache/skywalking-go/docs/en/agent/performance-tests.md

 By launching both the **agent** and **non-agent** compiled applications, we subject them to the same **QPS** under stress testing, evaluating the CPU, memory, and network latency of the machine during the testing period.

-The application has been saved and submitted to the [test/performance](../../../test/performance) directory, with the following topology:
+The application has been saved and submitted to the [test/benchmark-codebase](../../../test/benchmark-codebase) directory, with the following topology:

 ```
-pressure -> consumer -> provider
+traffic generator -> consumer -> provider
 ```

-The stress testing service (pressure) uses multithreading to send HTTP requests to the consumer service.
+The payload(traffic) generator uses multithreading to send HTTP requests to the consumer service.
 When the consumer receives a request, it sends three requests to the provider service to obtain return data results.
 Based on these network requests, when using SkyWalking Go, the consumer service generates four Spans (1 Entry Span, 3 Exit Spans).